Monarch butterfly migration: Tagging

 Though the tagging of Lepidoptera was done as early as 1796 on silk moths, Fred Urquart initiated monarch butterfly tagging and used wing incisions, spots arrangements, colored spots, spraying with dyes, painted letters and numbers to mark the butterflies.
 These methods were unsuccessful as there were no instructions to return the butterfly or record the recovery.
 Currently, many organizations study migration by tagging.
 New methods of studying the migration include the use of VHF transmitters and commercial aircraft.
 Isotopic tagging has also been employed.

-During the autumn of 2025, Project Monarch, a collaborative effort that Cellular Tracking Technologies and the Cape May Point Arts & Science Center founded in partnership with more than 20 other organizations, including The Monarch Joint Venture, deployed over 400 solar-powered ultralight transmitters on the thoraxes of that year's southward-migrating monarchs.
-The project followed butterflies from locations throughout North America and the Caribbean to their overwintering sites in Mexico.
-Mexican partners searched for butterflies using an app and handheld receivers, while their smartphones served as passive detectors.
-A mid-November 2025 web page showed the routes that the monarchs had taken up to that time.
-The partners hoped to deploy transmitters on monarchs leaving Mexico during the spring of 2026, tracking their return journey north.

 Mark and recapture

 Tagging and recapture allows the determination of the total population of monarchs.
 The recaptured monarchs are directly proportional to the number in the whole population.
 This procedure allows an estimate of the total population size by dividing the number of marked individuals by the proportion of marked individuals in the second sample.
 Other closely related methods, include capture-recapture, capture-mark-recapture, mark-recapture, sight-resight, mark-release-recapture, multiple systems estimation, band recovery, the Petersen method and the Lincoln method.
 The northern migration from Florida and the disbursement of roosts in California have been studied using these methods.